fj0lverkr/PyWeatherApp/ReadMe.md

 # A small weather script in Python
+This is a small but versatile weather data script written in Python (3.8).

+Run main.py to get local weather data.

+Run main.py -h (--help) to get available parameters.

+Tested on both Linux and Windows 10 (PowerShell) using the following Nerdfonts font:
+- MesloLGS NF

 ## API keys
 To make this work you should add a file 'api.py' to the root of the project (at the level opf main.py) which contains your api keys:
 ```